ludakhris/umgc-242/course2/README.md

 </details>

 ## Section 2g: Project Review
-- Creation of the employee class
+- Creation of the weight class
-- Creation of two subclasses (Salesman, Executive)
 - Main method that reads from a file (examples in the course content)
+- Creation of a main class to contain functions for working with weights.

 ## References
 Online Material for this week: